gbif/hp-sanbi/training/e-learning.md

 [**View the Course**](https://elearning.gbif.es/course/61/about)

-Registered users can log in to the Elearning Platform and subscribe to the Fitness for Use of Biological Data course by clicking the link below:
+Registered users can log in to the eLlearning Platform and subscribe to the Fitness for Use of Biological Data course by clicking the link below:

 [**Access the eLearning Platform**](https://elearning.gbif.es)